samumei/ddecompose/README.md

-**ddeco** implements the [Oaxaca (1973)](https://www.jstor.org/stable/2525981)-[Blinder (1973)](https://www.jstor.org/stable/144855) decomposition method and its generalizations that decompose differences in distributional statistics beyond the mean.
+**ddeco** implements the [Oaxaca (1973)](https://www.jstor.org/stable/2525981)-[Blinder (1973)](https://www.jstor.org/stable/144855) decomposition method and generalizations of it that decompose differences in distributional statistics beyond the mean.

 `ob_deco()` decomposes differences in the mean outcome between two